m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## Princess of Princess Championship match

 This is it.
 The big one.
 Friend against friend, partner against partner, the match we'd been building to for months.
-So
+So I'm sure I'll be torn apart when I say... the first half kind of dragged.